OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/EmissionManager.sol/contract.EmissionManager.md

 Set the new bond vesting period in seconds

-*This function reverts if:
+This function reverts if:

+- The caller does not have the admin role
-- newVestingPeriod_ is more than 31536000 (1 year in seconds)*
+- newVestingPeriod_ is more than 31536000 (1 year in seconds)

 ```solidity
 function setVestingPeriod(uint48 newVestingPeriod_) external onlyAdminRole;